OrdnanceSurvey/OS-VectorMap-District-stylesheets/ESRI Shapefile stylesheets/ESRI stylesheets (LYR)/Full colour style/README.md

 **4.**  Right-click on ‘Layers’ at the top of the Table Of Contents, select Properties… > then General > set Reference Scale to 1:25 000 and set the Label Engine to ‘Maplex Label Engine’

-**5.**  In the same window select the Coordinate System tab > choose British National Grid.
+**5.**  In the same window select the Frame tab and change the Background colour to R 252 G 252 B 250, and under the Coordinate System tab > choose British National Grid.
 You may need to reposition to the data extent

 **6.**  Click on the ‘Add Data’ button and navigate to the stylesheets folder and the directory that matches your data format, stylesheet format and style preference